 Cooking Time And Doneness

 As stated previously, chicken tenderloin and breast requires different cooking time.
-How different exactly?
+Knowing the right cooking time for chicken breast at 400 degrees F is the key to making delicious meals.
 Refer to the chart below to find out.

 |Cooking Methods||Temperatures||Chicken Tenderloin||Chicken Breast|